djbpitt/raising/repo_conventions.md

 * _filename_`.xml` (or if desired for clarity `flattened.` + _filename_ + `.xml`), which is in flattened form and is to be raised
 * `target.`_filename_`.xml`, which is what it should be raised to

 where _filename_ uniquely identifies each logically distinct input file.

 Each input directory _may_ also include (in a subdirectory called `aux`) files used to create `flattened.`_filename_`.xml`, such as `original.`_filename_`.xml` and a flattening script.
 This genetic subdirectory is optional because information about how the files were flattened is not crucial for the purpose of raising them.
 The contents and filenames in the `aux` subdirectory are not standardized.

+### The Brown corpus

+It is not practical to use `diffxml` on `input/brown/Corpus_target.xml`, so a wrapped version was created with `xmllint --format Corpus_target.xml > Corpus_target.wrapped.xml`.
+Output of transformations can be validated by performing the same `xmllint` pretty-print operation on the output and then using regular `diff`, which does not make the same demand on resources as `diffxml`.

+### Trojan markup and input files

 The _Frankenstein_ data uses two forms of start- and end-marker: